Merging divisorial with colored fans: Examples

 \subsubsection{Embeddings of $\Sl_2/U$}

-This example continues Example \ref{ex.SL_2/U} and relates the colored fans on Fig. 1 to their corresponding divisorial fans.
+This example continues Example \ref{ex.SL_2/U} and relates the colored fans on Figure 1 to their corresponding divisorial fans.
 The Weyl group of $SL_2$ contains only two elements, $\id$ and $w$.
-Using Theorems \ref{thm-toroidal}, \ref{thm-withColors}, and identifying $D'_\alpha = 0$ and $wD'_\alpha = \infty$ on $\bP^1$, we obtain the following maximal elements of the respective divisorial fans:
+Using Theorems \ref{thm-toroidal}, \ref{thm:main}, and identifying the color $D' = \{0\}$ and $wD'= \{\infty\}$ on $\bP^1$, we obtain the following maximal elements of the respective divisorial fans:

 They are all toric, and it can easily be verified that the torus action is the action of a subtorus given by the following exact sequence of lattices of one-parameter subgroups:

 with